 How Vital Is It to Have an Active E&O Policy?

-Errors and omissions policy can only provide you benefits as long as it is active.
+An errors and omissions policy can only provide you with benefits as long as it’s active.
 Let’s say you retired as an agent, and discontinued your E&O policy.
 One day an old client of yours files a lawsuit against you for inadequate information when you provided your services.
-Since your policy is no longer active you will have to bear the hefty costs of the lawsuit from your own pocket.
+Since your policy is no longer active, you will have to bear the hefty costs of the lawsuit out of your own pocket.

-Therefore, in order to stay covered you need to have an active E&O coverage during the lawsuit and the when the incident referring to the lawsuit.
+In order to stay covered, you need to have an active E&O policy during the lawsuit and when the inciting incident occurred.

 How Much E&O Insurance should an agency get?

 This question is best answered by figuring out your agency’s risks, needs, and budget.
-Although you can save quite a bit of money by opting for a cheaper E&O plan, you might end up going over its coverage limit from an expensive lawsuit.
-Therefore, it is best to assess your potential risks and coverage needs before purchasing your errors and omissions insurance.
+Although you can save quite a bit of money by opting for a cheaper E&O plan, an expensive lawsuit could force you to go over your coverage limit.
+It’s best to assess your potential risks and coverage needs before purchasing your errors and omissions insurance.